 6. Curcumin (Found In Turmeric)

-A classic spice found in the Indian kitchens, turmeric is an age-old solution to inflammation and liver issues.
+A classic spice found in the Indian kitchens, turmeric is an age-old solution to inflammation and liver issues, but it also belongs on any list of healthy foods for diabetics.
 The key compound that does all this hard work in this spice is ‘curcumin’.
 A study suggests that it directly reduces the level of glucose in the body if consumed regularly for a long time.
 Just like Omega 3, it is also a powerful anti-inflammatory that helps heal external wounds as well as autoimmune flare-ups in the body.

 If you currently suffer from diabetes or have a genetic predisposition to it, you must include these nutrients in your diet as a curative and preventive measure.
 However, cooking and digestion processes kill most of the nutrients from food.
 Hence, taking them in a concentrated form as nutritional supplements ensures you are getting the right and effective amount.
 Consult your doctor before starting these supplements and manage your diabetes the natural way.